Wellington- places to go

 Wellington provides a scintillating range of things to do and places to go for all members of the family throughout the year.
-We have sought to save you time and effort by providing below a glittering array of entertainment experiences — from peaceful tours through to adrenalin-pumping action, in the air, on the lake, river, or land.
+Here’s our list of 31 Things to do in Wellington with Kids.

 In fact, there is such a mind-boggling array of wonderful attractions and activities, that we have divided them up into themes to help you plan your holiday.
 The themes include: